-What Is A Non-Profit College?
+What Is a Non-Profit College?

 A non-profit college’s sole purpose is to create a learning environment that serves students’ interests.
 The main focus of a non-profit college is to help students complete their college degree as a launchpad for career success.

 Non-profit colleges are publicly owned, and as with most other non-profit organizations, they are managed by a board of trustees.
 There are no owners or shareholders in a non-profit college.
 That leaves the management free to focus on providing quality education to their students.

-What Is A For-Profit College?
+What Is a For-Profit College?

 A for-profit college is essentially a business.
 The college is in the business of providing a service, which in this case is education for college students.
 Owners and shareholders launch and manage these colleges to make a profit from their business venture.

 However, for these institutions, a profitable bottom line remains a priority.
 In order to keep the college running, they have to balance quality education with providing satisfactory returns for their investors and shareholders.
 This often means periodic increases in the tuition fees and some for-profit colleges that lean towards being predatory (we’ll cover this a bit more below!).

-Cost Of Education In NonProfit vs For-Profit Colleges
+Cost Of Education: Nonprofit vs For Profit Colleges

 Non-profit colleges are the more affordable of the two.
 Not only are their tuition fees lower but all of the other expenses, from boarding to books, are lower than for-profit colleges.
 The federal, state and private funding they receive allows them to keep their fees more affordable.